nextstrain/nextclade_data/template-tutorial/README.md

 See the [main docs](https://docs.nextstrain.org/projects/nextclade/en/stable/user/algorithm/07-quality-control.html) for an explanation of each QC rule.

-As a starting point, we've initialized this file with values we think are generally appropriate for a viral genome ~10kb long.
+As a starting point, we've initialized this file with the values we use for SARS-CoV-2.

 ### 5. [Optional] Fill in `primers.csv` and/or `virus_properties.json`